DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 :warning: **The following procedure is applicable to _6OP-DX_ module only (_6OP-DX Kompakt_ module doesn't embed DX7 potentiometers!)**

-To quickly assign a DX7 parameter as "target" of modulation:
+To quickly assign a DX7 parameter as "target" of a new modulation:

-- Place the mouse cursor over the DX7 parameter (potentiometer) you'll want to become as modulated (target).
+- Place the mouse cursor over the DX7 parameter (related potentiometer) you'll want to it become as modulated (target).
 - Press the mod. (modifier) key - by default: **Tab** key, and hold it.
 - Touch the potentiometer (left-mouse click).

-By doing this action, the module's logic creates a new modulation (except if the limit of modulations - 28 - was previously reached), then the **Modulation Matrix** screen is automatically invoked.
-The added modulation is at the bottom of display.
-The choosen DX7 parameter is defined as modulation target.
-However, you'll must set the modulation source, the amount (via its fader), the behavior (by default ABSOLUTE, can be RELATIVE, or temporary DISABLED), and the **INV.** checkbox state as required.
+By doing this action, the module's logic creates a new modulation "slot" (ignored if the limit of existing modulations - 28 - was previously reached), then the **Modulation Matrix** screen is automatically opened.
+Added modulation is always located at the bottom of the display (the lastest with the red cross touchable icon).
+The selected DX7 parameter is defined as modulation target, as expected.
+However, you'll must set the modulation source, the amount (via its fader), the behavior of the modulation (by default, **ABSOLUTE**, but can be **RELATIVE**, or temporary... **DISABLED**), and optionally the **INV.** checkbox state, all as required.

 :warning: Please remember all button-based DX7 parameters, **BREAKPOINT**, **L. CURVE** and **R. CURVE** potentiometers (for all operators), and the **OUTPUT LEVEL** (master) potentiometer, cannot be selected as modulation target.